03.01

 $h)

-t read EventLog entry #$x\n";
+or die "Can't read EventLog entry #$x\n";

 print STDERR $progress[$#progress - ($x % @progress)] . "\r";